Terumo Cardiovascular Group

 - All other Terumo CVS products are exempt from the consent decree and are available without restriction, including:

-- Terumo CVS products manufactured at its other plants in Ashland, Massachusetts and Elkton, Maryland, including, but not limited to: oxygenators, perfusion circuits that do not contain Terumo cannulae, shunt sensors and cuvettes for CDI™ Monitoring Systems, Sarns™ Disposable Centrifugal Pump and others.
+- Terumo CVS products manufactured at its other factories in Ashland, Massachusetts and Elkton, Maryland, including, but not limited to: oxygenators, perfusion circuits that do not contain Terumo cannulae, shunt sensors and cuvettes for CDI™ Monitoring Systems, Sarns™ Disposable Centrifugal Pumps and others.

 - Products manufactured by third parties, but distributed by Terumo CVS.